Python-PyQt/PyQt5-Docs/docs/installation.rst

     The ``NAME`` bindings are excluded from the wheel.
 This option may be specified multiple times.

+.. option:: --ignore-missing

+    If a file cannot be found in the Qt installation being bundled then it is ignored instead of being teated as an error.
+This allows unsupported or non-standard Qt installation to be bundled but may result in a wheel that does not work.

 .. option:: --no-msvc-runtime

     On Windows the :file:`msvcp140.dll`, :file:`concrt140.dll` and